ISTNAIT/CMPE1700.Public/README.md

-CMPE1700Demos
+CMPE1700.Public
 =============

-Data Structures and Algorithms Demos
+Data Structures and Algorithms Course:  Demos, howtos and other items for general consumption.